deNBI/cloud-portal-client/README.md

     server.serve()
 ```
 # 2. Run without docker:
- you will need to have python 3.6 and pip installed.
+ You will need to have python 3.6 and pip installed.

 #### Install python3
  Linux: